This post may contain affiliate links. Please see my disclosure policy for details.

 But, seriously though, now I’ve driven in Amman and survived I think I could drive anywhere.
 Next time, I would skip driving in Amman and rent a car after I leave for Petra and beyond.

 For more tips on driving and renting a car in Jordan, see my detailed post here

 Deciding not to play with fire, I decided to walk to the majority of sites around Amman city as it’s quite accessible.

-It may have been a waste of a days rental car but I’d rather that then the stress it caused haha!
+It may have been a waste of a day’s rental car but I’d rather that than the stress it caused haha!

 Taxis and Uber in Amman